Healthy Recipes Blog

 • Add the salt, garlic powder, and chili powder.
 Mix well.

-You can mince a couple garlic cloves instead of using garlic powder.
-The flavor will be stronger.
-However, garlic powder does have the advantage of more evenly coating the squash cubes.
-Just make sure it's fresh.
+• You can mince a couple of garlic cloves instead of using garlic powder.
+The flavor will be more pronounced.
+However, garlic powder has the advantage of more evenly coating the squash cubes.
+So I prefer it over fresh garlic.

 More Vegetable Recipes